Divyansh-007/Divyansh-007/README.md

 Backend engineer with 5 years of experience, currently leading the backend team at McKinley Rice.
 I specialize in building scalable APIs and distributed systems using Node.js, NestJS, and TypeScript — and I'm actively transitioning into ML/AI engineering.

 I publish open-source npm packages, contribute to backend tooling, and document everything I build.
-When I'm not shipping code, I'm making tech content on YouTube or exploring new ways to break and rebuild systems.
+When I'm not shipping code, I'm making tech content or exploring new ways to break and rebuild systems.

 |                      |                                                                                                           |
 | -------------------- | --------------------------------------------------------------------------------------------------------- |